CARSON RIVER MERCURY SITE

 What Is the Current Site Status?

 To better manage site investigations and cleanup, EPA established two operable units (OUs) for the site.
 OU-1 consists of the old mill sites and related tailings.
-OU-2 consists of the Carson River from the area of New Empire to its terminus in the Carson Sink.
+OU-2 consists of the Carson River and adjacent floodplain from the area of New Empire to its terminus in the Carson Sink.

-Carson River Operable Unit 1 (OU-1): The final remedy included excavation of contaminated soils, backfilling with clean soil and off-site disposal of the contaminated soil.
-In one of the four OU areas, the remedy also included placement of clean soil on top of the contaminated soil in lieu of excavation and backfilling.
-Both approaches reduce risks by limiting contact with soils containing elevated levels of mercury.
+Carson River Operable Unit 1 (OU-1): In 1995, EPA published the Record of Decision (ROD) for this area, which is a document where EPA establishes the remedy (long-term action to remove, clean up, or manage site contamination).
+The remedy for OU1 included excavation of contaminated soils, backfilling with clean soil and off-site disposal of the contaminated soil.
+In one area, the remedy also included placement of clean soil on top of the contaminated soil in lieu of excavation and backfilling.
+Both approaches reduce risks to human health by limiting contact with soils containing high levels of mercury.
 The remedy also included restoration and landscaping of contaminated areas after excavation and backfilling.

-During cleanup, about 9,000 cubic yards of contaminated soil were excavated.
+During cleanup work in the 1990s, EPA excavated about 9,000 cubic yards of contaminated soil.
 Most of the soils were disposed of at a nearby landfill.
-About 500 cubic yards of “high mercury” soils were transported out of state for treatment at an approved thermal treatment facility.
-After excavation, clean fill was brought in, reseeding and landscaping were completed, and measures put in place to control erosion and temporarily irrigate reseeded areas.
-Finally, pipelines, fences, walls and other utilities were replaced or restored, and drainage improvements were made.
+EPA transported about 500 cubic yards of “highly contaminated mercury” soils out of state for treatment at an approved thermal treatment facility.
+After excavation, EPA brought in clean fill , reseeded and landscaped the properties, and put measures in place to control erosion.
+Finally, EPA replaced and restored pipelines, fences, walls and other utilities, and, in some cases, improved drainage.

-Cleanup work also included development of a “Long-Term Sampling and Response Plan” to address risks in undeveloped, uncharacterized areas with elevated levels of mercury.
-The Plan describes EPA and the Nevada Division of Environmental Protection (NDEP) efforts to address risks to public health and the environment from mercury-contaminated soils at the CRMS in Lyon County.
-The Plan addresses risks that could result from long-term direct contact with soils having elevated levels of mercury.
-Long-term contact is most likely in new, uncharacterized, residential development settings.
+Cleanup work also included development of a “Long-Term Sampling and Response Plan” (LTSRP or "Plan").
+The Plan describes EPA and the Nevada Division of Environmental Protection (NDEP) efforts to address risks in undeveloped, uncharacterized residential areas with high levels of mercury (and arsenic and lead found with the mercury) in soilsin Lyon County.
+The Plan addresses risks that could result from long-term contact with mercury-contaminated soils.
+Long-term contact is most likely to occur in new, uncharacterized, residential development settings.
 NDEP has worked on more than 70 development/project proposals, required analyses of soil samples for mercury at about 26 developments, and worked with the developer on mitigation at several developments.
 Mitigation involved covering or capping contaminated soils.
 EPA's role has been to provide technical assistance to NDEP and occasionally to work directly with developers and their consultants.
+The Plan was extensively revised in September 2018, addressing whether and how sampling and potential mitigation would occur.

-Carson River Operable Unit 2 (OU2): Mercury-contaminated sediments in the Carson River, Lahontan Reservoir, Carson Lake and Stillwater National Wildlife Refuge are the cause of elevated levels of mercury in fish and wildlife in and near the contaminated areas.
+Carson River Operable Unit 2 (OU2): Mercury is in the sediments and adjacent floodplain in the Carson River, including the historic flow path, the network of agricultural drains and canals, and the Lahontan Reservoir, Carson Lake, Little and Big Washoe Lakes, Stillwater Wildlife Refuge and Indian Lakes.
+These mercury-contaminated sediments are the cause of high levels of mercury in nearby fish and wildlife.
 The contamination presents a health risk to those who consume mercury-contaminated fish.
-Site investigations are ongoing, and are expected to continue through at least 2015.
+EPA has completed site investigations and published the Remedial Investigation Report in April 2018.
+EPA will complete the Feasibility Study in late-2018, after agency peer-review.
 After the studies are complete, EPA will evaluate the costs and benefits of cleaning up mercury contamination in the river, reservoir and wetlands and determine what type of cleanup, if any, is warranted.

 Sampling and Monitoring